The Real Testament

-The Real Testament is the major-label debut album by rapper Plies.
-It was released on August 7, 2007.
+The Real Testament is the debut studio album by American rapper Plies.
+It was released on August 7, 2007, by Big Gates Records, Slip-n-Slide Records and Atlantic Records.
 Upon its release, the album was well received by music critics.

-On January 31, 2020, Plies released a sequel album, The Real Testament II, which was also his fifth studio album.
+On January 31, 2020, Plies released a sequel mixtape, The Real Testament II.

 History

 The album features guest appearances by Akon, Tank, and T-Pain.
 The first single "Shawty", released on July 10, 2007, features T-Pain and was produced by Drumma Boy and Ensayne.

 The second single "Hypnotized" features and was produced by Akon.

 There was also a series of web-only singles "100 Years", "Running My Momma Crazy", and "Got Em Hatin", there is a video for each of them, most of them were released in October and November, 2007.
 The third single was scheduled to be "You", featuring Tank, but it was changed to "I Am the Club".

 The album was released in five different versions which included different bonus features depending on where the buyer purchases the album from.

 The album was originally titled The Real Nigga Bible but was changed to The Real Testament for business reasons.
 The original cover showed Plies with a cigar filled with marijuana in his mouth, but was edited for certain retail outlets.

 An instrumental version of the album was released on iTunes on September 25.